jkkummerfeld/text2sql-data/data/READ-history.md

 ## advising

-1. Collected questions from facebook and undergraduates (past CLAIR lab students), then wrote further questions of a similar style.
+1. Collected questions from Facebook and undergraduates (past CLAIR lab students), then wrote further questions of a similar style.
 2. Four people wrote SQL queries for all of the questions (one per question).
 3. Six people scored the queries for helpfulness and accuracy (two people per query).
-4. Collected paraphrases on mechanical turk, then one person checked them all, correcting/filtering for major grammatical or correctness issues and adding paraphrases to stay above a minimum of 10 per query.
+4. Collected paraphrases on Mechanical Turk, then one person checked them all, correcting/filtering for major grammatical or correctness issues and adding paraphrases to stay above a minimum of 10 per query.

 The default student is in EECS (needed for assumed content of queries).
 In the database they are represented by student record ID 1.